The University of Oxford in Apple Podcasts (formerly iTunes U)

-Oxford’s iTunes U site launched in September 2008, featuring audio and video podcasts from across the University.
-It has been a great success – more than 25 million downloads so far, and currently reaching a worldwide audience of 185 countries.
+Oxford’s Apple Podcasts site (formerly iTunes U) launched in September 2008, featuring audio and video podcasts from across the University.
+It has been a great success – more than 28 million downloads so far, and currently reaching a worldwide audience of 185 countries.

 These materials are online, free and publicly available.
 New materials are added by IT Services everyday.
-Oxford is one of the largest of the contributors of materials to iTunes U with over 5,000 hours of materials online.
-All material available in Oxford on iTunes U is also available in a parallel web site – http://podcasts.ox.ac.uk
+Oxford is one of the largest of the contributors of materials to Apple Podcasts (formerly iTunes U) with over 5,360 hours of materials online.
+All material available in Oxford in Apple Podcasts (formerly iTunes U) is also available in a parallel web site – http://podcasts.ox.ac.uk

 - Downloads from 185 countries

 - 50% of our material has a Creative Commons licence for educational reuse

 - In 2015 we published over 1,002 items of audio and 546 items of video